Business Startup CostsUpdated March 2026

 Share:XFLRWE

 Bowling Green, KY is smaller city where a value-oriented market where your dollar stretches further than in most American cities.
 That economic DNA directly affects what you'll pay for start a coffee shop, which comes at a significant discount compared to national averages, running 21% cheaper.
-With a median household income of $40K and a local market shaped by a more relaxed labor market where service providers compete on price as much as reputation, the pricing picture here is more nuanced than a single number suggests.
+With a median household income of $40K and a local market shaped by a more relaxed labor market where businesses compete on price as much as reputation, the pricing picture here is more nuanced than a single number suggests.

 Typical Cost Range in Bowling Green